score-framework/py.doc/docs/installation.rst

       conf      Manages configurations.
       projects  Create or load your projects

-- Head over to the :ref:`guided tour <introduction>`, if you want to learn how to use score.
+- Head over to the :ref:`tutorial <tutorial>`, if you want to learn how to use score.